 Relationship Violence Awareness month covered how to prevent violence, get connected to resources, and recognize warning signs of domestic and dating violence.
-Departments and organizations across campus worked on a collaborative committee, chaired by the Violence Prevention Specialist to host events and programs throughout the month.
+Representatives from departments and organizations across all three (3) campuses serve on a collaborative committee, chaired by the Violence Prevention Program Manager to host events and programs throughout the month.